Niraj79680/AegisPulse/README.md

-# 🏥 AEGIS Pulse – Medical Triage System
+# 🏥 AegisPulse – Medical Triage System

 A Java web-based clinical triage system that prioritizes patients based on severity to assist hospitals in managing emergency cases efficiently.